Roger Manwood: Career

-He was reader at the Inner Temple in Lent 1565; his reading on the statute 21 Hen.
-VIII, c.
-3, is extant in Harleian MS. 5265 (see also Thoresby, Ducat Leod.
-Cat. of MSS. in 4to, No. 119).
+He was reader at the Inner Temple in Lent 1565.

 Manwood was also, for some years prior to his elevation to the bench of the common pleas, steward, i.e. judge, of the chancery and admiralty courts of Dover.

-Manwood attained the highest and most prestigious order of counsel, namely serjeant-at-law. on 23 April 1567.
-In parliament he supported the Treason Bill of 1571, was a member of the joint committee of lords and commons to which the case of Mary, Queen of Scots was referred in May 1572, and concurred in advising her execution.
+Manwood attained the highest and most prestigious order of counsel, namely serjeant-at-law, on 23 April 1567.
+In Parliament he supported the Treason Bill of 1571, was a member of the joint committee of lords and commons to which the case of Mary, Queen of Scots was referred in May 1572, and concurred in advising her execution.
 On 14 October he was rewarded with a puisne judgeship of the common pleas.
-He was one of the original governors of Queen Elizabeth's grammar school, founded at Lewisham in 1574, and in 1575 obtained an act of parliament providing for the perpetual maintenance of Rochester bridge, which, however, did not prevent its demolition in 1856, to make way for the present iron structure.
-Manwood was joined with the Bishops of London and Rochester in a commission of 11 May 1575 for the examination of foreign immigrants suspected of anabaptism.
+He was one of the original governors of Queen Elizabeth's grammar school, founded at Lewisham in 1574, and in 1575 obtained an act of Parliament providing for the perpetual maintenance of Rochester Bridge, which, however, did not prevent its demolition in 1856, to make way for the present iron structure.
+Manwood was joined with the bishops of London and Rochester in a commission of 11 May 1575 for the examination of foreign immigrants suspected of anabaptism.
 The inquisition resulted in the conviction of two Flemings, John Peters and Henry Twiwert, who were burned at West Smithfield.
 On 23 April 1576 Manwood was placed on the high commission.

 By the influence of Walsingham and Hatton, Manwood was created Chief Baron of the Exchequer on 17 November 1578.
 He was knighted at Richmond two days before and served Queen Elizabeth I until 1592.

-He took his seat in the following Hilary term (Add.
-MS. 16169, f.
-67 b).
+He took his seat in the following Hilary term.
 As lord chief baron Manwood was a member of the court of Star Chamber which on 15 November 1581 passed sentence of fine and imprisonment upon William, Lord Vaux of Harrowden, and other suspected harbourers of the Jesuit Edmund Campion for refusing to be examined about the matter.
-His judgment, in which he limits the legal maxim, 'Nemo tenetur seipsum prodere (that no person shall be compelled in any criminal case to be a witness against themselves),' to cases involving life or limb, is printed in 'Archæologia,' xxx.
-108 et seq. (see also Hist.
-MSS.
-Comm.
-11th Rep. App. pt. vii. pp. 163–5).
+His judgment, in which he limits the legal maxim, 'Nemo tenetur seipsum prodere (that no person shall be compelled in any criminal case to be a witness against themselves),' to cases involving life or limb, was printed.